nimsara1999/gas_sensor_ble_esp32/README.md

 - Added delay of 2000 ms after an failed attempt to send data to the server.
 - When sending a data packet, retry until 4 failed attempts and ignore the packet.
 Show a red pulse with LED.

+## V S3-1.0.4

+- Use default API key if the current API key is invalid

 ## LED Blinking Patterns

 ### Color Codes